Managing Your Mental Health in College

 Throughout the college years, students may develop maladaptive lifestyle habits.
 From adjusting to their new found freedom of being away from parents, excitement of dorm life, having roommates, late night studying, frat parties, and alcohol and drug experimentation, college students engage in various activities that could negatively influence their mental health.

 Perhaps one of the most common is sleep deprivation.
 The sleep deprivation cycle, which can be caused by stress and also elevate a student’s stress level, has a huge impact on the student’s life and academic pursuits.
-According to Cengage Brain, poor sleep patterns often develop in college and lead to a variety of issues including missing classes, weight gain, hallucinations, and mental health concerns.
-Mental health counselors could discuss positive sleep habits with college students, encouraging those with anxiety, depression, or high stress to get at least eight hours of sleep a night.
+According to the American Academy of Sleep Medicine, poor sleep patterns often develop in college and lead to a variety of issues including lower GPAs, mental health issues, and poorly performing in the classroom.
+Mental health counselors can discuss positive sleep habits with college students, encouraging those with anxiety, depression, or high stress to create healthier sleeping habits.

 Students Are Seeking Help

-Even with such a prevalence of anxiety and depression among college students, many are seeking help and universities are seeing an increase in appointments with school offered mental health counselors.
-Although there are a variety of reasons for this, the increase can be influenced by the following:
+Even with such a prevalence of anxiety and depression among college students, many are seeking help and universities.
+Although there are a variety of reasons for this, the increase may be influenced by the following: